Podcast episodes will not play

 In some cases, your media files will not play at all.
 This will either result in the media player just doing nothing when users click on the play button, or the browser giving you a 404 error when you click on the ‘Download File’ or 'Pay in New Window' links.
 It will also cause your RSS feed to not validate and your feed to be rejected by iTunes because the audio files are not able to be accessed to play.

-There are several of reasons that this could be happening.
+There are several reasons that this could be happening.
 Try stepping through the following steps one at a time to troubleshoot the issue:

 Step One: Caching